-Tummy tuck surgery is a good option to transform your mid-section and feel more confident after weight loss or pregnancy.
-But like all other surgical interventions, a tummy tuck entails a recovery period that could be shorter or longer depending on the complexity of each case.
+Like all surgical interventions, an abdominoplasty entails a recovery period that could be shorter or longer depending on the complexity of each case.
 The most common side effects that you can experience during recovery are swelling and bruising.
-Let’s find out how you can reduce the swelling and bruising after tummy tuck to have a better recovery.
+Let’s find out how you can help to reduce swelling and bruising after tummy tuck – abdominoplasty and experience a better recovery.

 Dr Jeremy Hunt is a Specialist Plastic Surgeon with cosmetic clinics in Sydney and Wollongong NSW.
-He is a plastic surgery expert and has performed hundreds of tummy tuck procedures in over 20 years of practice.
+He has performed hundreds of abdominoplasty procedures in over 20 years of practice.
 Dr Maryam Seyedabadi has recently joined the practice of Dr Jeremy Hunt in Edgecliff and is available now for consultations on a range of plastic surgery and cosmetic surgery for women by women.

 What Is a Tummy Tuck (Abdominoplasty)?

-A Tummy tuck or abdominoplasty is a cosmetic surgery procedure that can help give you a flatter and toned abdomen.
-The procedure removes excess skin and fat while tightening weak or split abdominal muscles.
-It is a perfect procedure for those who have recently lost a substantial amount of weight or women who had one or multiple pregnancies.
+A Tummy tuck or abdominoplasty is a cosmetic surgery procedure that addresses loose skin and underlying tissue of the abdomen.
+The procedure aims to remove excess skin and fat while tightening weak or split abdominal muscles.
+It may be a suitable procedure for those who have recently lost a substantial amount of weight or women who had one or multiple pregnancies.

-After a tummy tuck, your body’s healing response will kick in.
+After an abdominoplasty, your body’s healing response will kick in.
 As a part of the process, your body will send an influx of fluid and white blood cells to the injury site which usually leads to swelling and bruising.
-Don’t worry as it is a natural part of the healing process but it may prevent you from showing off your new and improved silhouette.
-With the right steps, you can minimise these effects to see the final results of your procedure sooner.
+This is a natural part of the healing process but it may prevent you from showing off your new silhouette.
+With the right steps, you can help to minimise these effects to see the final results of your procedure sooner.

-Tips for Reducing Swelling and Bruising Post Tummy Tuck
+Tips for Reducing Swelling and Bruising Post Tummy Tuck/Abdominoplasty/h2>

 Swelling and bruising are inevitable parts of the healing process.
-Follow these steps to help your body heal quickly and effectively, and avoid any adverse side effects or complications.
+Follow these steps to help your body heal quicker and help to avoid any adverse side effects or complications.

 1. Take the Time to Rest